-WUD is establishing an effective asset management program to operate and maintain these assets, but more importantly, to prioritize our investment and resources to repair and replace aging infrastructure over the coming decades.
-The ability to gather and analyze data about asset operations will allow WUD to move from corrective (repairs made after a problem occurs) to preventative (maintenance dictated by past experience) to predictive maintenance (performed based on data indicating repairs are needed).
-In the past year, WUD has committed the resources and is currently focused on developing a comprehensive platform on which to grow the asset management program and provide the Best Service per current industry standards.
+WUD continues to work toward establishment of an effective asset management program to operate and maintain these assets, but more importantly, to prioritize our investment and resources to repair and replace aging infrastructure over the coming decades.
+The ability to gather and analyze data about asset operations will allow WUD to move from corrective (repairs made after a problem occurs) to preventative (maintenance dictated by past and predictive experience) maintenance (performed based on data indicating repairs are needed).
+In the past year, WUD has committed the resources and is currently focused on developing a comprehensive platform on which to grow the asset management program and provide the best service per current industry standards.
 WUD has additionally completed an assessment of its current business practices and how they correlate with effective asset management to provide recommendations for implementing the Departments Enterprise Asset Management goals.

-- Improving WUDs utilization of the Maximo Computerized Maintenance Management System (CMMS) to implement the Enterprise Asset Management Process. - Execution of the road map that was developed based on prioritization of recommendations generated out of the Assessment and Recommendation Report to most effectively implement the Maximo CMMS, including tasks required, resources needed, and firm timeframes for task completion. - Execution of Maximo training for employees across WUD to allow for greater and more effective understanding of the Asset Management program and utilization of Maximo.
+Improving WUD's utilization of the Maximo Computerized Maintenance Management System (CMMS) implement the Enterprise Asset Management Process.

-• Coordination of monitoring systems such as GIS, SCADA and CIS to the Maximo platform to provide for fully integrated Asset Management.
+- Execution of the road map that was developed based on prioritization of recommendations generated out of the Assessment and Recommendation Report to most effectively implement the Maximo CMMS, including tasks required, resources needed, and firm timeframes for task completion. - Execution of Maximo training for employees across WUD to allow for greater and more effective understanding of the Asset Management program and utilization of Maximo. - Coordination of monitoring systems such as GIS, SCADA and CIS to the Maximo platform to provide for fully integrated Asset Management.